-A key skincare debate when it comes to choosing a treatment is Dermaplaning vs Microdermabrasion for acne.
-Which is the right treatment for you?
+A key skincare debate when it comes to skin rejuvenation is Dermaplaning vs Microdermabrasion for acne.
+Which is the right method for you?
 Let’s find out.

 Dermaplaning

-Dermaplaning is similar to microdermabrasion, and is a non surgical method of removing the top layer of skin.
+Dermaplaning is similar to microdermabrasion, and is a non surgical method of rejuvenation.
 Using a dermatome scalpel gently across the skin, dead skin cells, dirt, peach fuzz and any impurities are manually scraped away.
-It is an effective treatment for acne as removing the top layer of skin helps to tackle discolouration and the uneven texture of scar tissue.
-The process also triggers collagen production within the skin, which will help to minimise the chance of depressed acne scarring in the future.
+It is an effective treatment for improving the complexion as removing the top layer of skin helps to tackle discolouration and the uneven texture of scar tissue.
+The process also triggers collagen production within the skin, which will help to support skin rejuvenation in the future.

 Considerations

 Due to the tool used, Dermaplaning carries a slightly higher risk of injury than microdermabrasion does.
-Though incredibly rare, infection and scarring can occur when using dermaplaning to treat problematic skin.
+Though incredibly rare, infection and scarring can occur when using dermaplaning to improve problematic skin.
 Dermaplaning can also cause pigmentation and whiteheads, in rare cases.
 If potential risk is a key factor in your decision making process, microdermabrasion may be the better option for you.
-However, Dermaplaning does not involve suction, as with microdermabrasion, so there is often less redness post-treatment.
+However, Dermaplaning does not involve suction, as with microdermabrasion, so that is a consideration.

 Microdermabrasion

-Microdermabrasion is an excellent choice for those dealing with acne.
+Microdermabrasion is an excellent choice for promoting a healthier looking glow.
 During a Microdermabrasion treatment, a stream of abrasive crystals are directed over the skin, which exfoliate away any impurities.
 The crystals remove dead cells and dirt from the skin, stimulating both the cell renewal process and collagen in the process.
-These benefits work together to get rid of any discolouration, while also plumping and evening out the skin’s texture.
+These benefits work together to help reduce the appearance of blemishes.

 Considerations

-Microdermabrasion uses a handset and a nozzle, so it is potentially more suitable when treating areas hard to reach with a scalpel.
+Microdermabrasion uses a handset and a nozzle, so it is potentially more suitable when working across areas hard to reach with a scalpel.
 The corners of the nose, for example, are easily treated, unlike with Dermaplaning.
 Microdermabrasion is also much more suitable for working around open pustules, and stimulates blood flow in the process.
 If you have specific, hard to reach problem areas on the face, microdermabrasion may be better for you.
 As microdermabrasion uses suction, some clients may prefer the manual method of Dermaplaning, due to the higher level of control over surface pressure.
-However, acne is likely to heal quicker after microdermabrasion than with dermaplaning, which is a key consideration.
+However, a clearer complexion is likely to be achieved quicker after microdermabrasion than with dermaplaning, which is a key consideration.

 Dermaplaning vs Microdermabrasion

-So, Dermaplaning vs Microdermabrasion – which is the best treatment for acne?
-Both treatments are safe to perform on any skin type, so choosing between them will depend on the type and severity of the skin.
+So, Dermaplaning vs Microdermabrasion – which is the best option?
+Both treatments are safe to perform on any skin type, so choosing between them will depend on the individual.
 We recommend you speak to a qualified and trained skin therapist who can help with a treatment plan.
-Find a therapist now, follow the link below.

 Find a Therapist